Beyond Hoeffding and Chernoff: Trading conclusiveness for advantages in quantum hypothesis testing: Acknowledgments

 \section{Acknowledgments}

 We thank Mark M. Wilde for many useful discussions and suggestions concerning this work.
-B.R. is also grateful to Mario Berta, Hao-Chung Cheng, Ludovico Lami, Roberto Rubboli, and Marco Tomamichel for helpful comments and inspiring discussions about hypothesis testing and other big problems in life.
+B.R. is also grateful to Mario Berta, Hao-Chung Cheng, Ludovico Lami, Roberto Rubboli, Ryuji Takagi, Marco Tomamichel, and Kaito Watanabe for helpful comments and inspiring discussions about hypothesis testing and other big problems in life.
 K.J. acknowledges the Canadian rock band Rush for mental stimulation.

 K.J. acknowledges support from the National Science Foundation under grant no.~2329662 and from the Cornell School of Electrical and Computer Engineering.
 B.R. acknowledges the support of the Japan Science and Technology Agency (JST) PRESTO grant no.\ JPMJPR25FB and the Japan Society for the Promotion of Science (JSPS) KAKENHI grant no.\ 24K16984.